gerrit-coder/test/coder/README.md

 3. The startup script in `code-server.tf` automatically:
    - Configures git to disable Coder's askpass (prevents authentication conflicts)
-   - Prefers SSH URLs over HTTP URLs when both are available (SSH doesn't require authentication)
    - Installs git if not already present
    - Auto-constructs `GERRIT_CHANGE_REF` from `GERRIT_CHANGE` and `GERRIT_PATCHSET` if missing
-   - Clones the repository using the provided git URL
+   - Clones the repository using SSH URL
    - Fetches and cherry-picks the patchset
    - Handles existing repositories gracefully
    - Provides helpful error messages for conflicts

 **Features:**
 - ✅ Automatic git installation
-- ✅ Git authentication handling (disables Coder's askpass, prefers SSH URLs)
+- ✅ SSH-only cloning (requires SSH keys configured in workspace)
 - ✅ Auto-construction of `GERRIT_CHANGE_REF` from change and patchset numbers if missing
 - ✅ Smart repository handling (clones new, updates existing)
 - ✅ Automatic cherry-pick of patchsets
 - ✅ Conflict detection and helpful error messages
-- ✅ Works with both HTTP and SSH git URLs (SSH preferred when available)

 **Repository Location:**
 - Default directory: `gerrit-repo` (or uses `REPO` rich parameter value)
 - Located in workspace home directory: `/home/coder/gerrit-repo`

+**SSH Authentication:**

+The plugin uses SSH URLs for cloning.
+Ensure SSH keys are configured in your workspace for Gerrit access.

+**Note:** The workspace template only supports SSH cloning.
+Make sure SSH keys are set up in the workspace (e.g., `~/.ssh/id_rsa` or similar).

 ### 5. Template Deployment